hbprosper/flowde/README.md

      \, q(t, x),
 \end{aligned}
 ```
-where, following Ref.[1], the integrals that define the vector field $q(t, x)$ are approximated by Monte Carlo integration using the point cloud ${\cal D}$.
+where, following Ref.[3], the integrals that define the vector field $q(t, x)$ are approximated by Monte Carlo integration using the point cloud ${\cal D}$.
 In principle, `FlowDE` works for any dimension $d$; in practice, `FlowDE` is limited by the available GPU memory.
 For $N$ points $x_1 \sim p(x_1)$, that is, $N$ solutions computed in parallel, using a point cloud of size $M$, `FlowDE` needs to store a minimum of $N \times M \times d$ 32-bit floating point numbers.

 ## Example
 The notebook `tutorial.ipynb` illustrates the usage ``FlowDE` using a simple 2D density.

 ## References
+  1. Yang Song, Jascha Narain Sohl-Dickstein, Ben Poole, *Score-Based Generative Modeling through Stochastic Differential Equation*, International Conference on Learning Representations, 26 November 2020; https://arxiv.org/abs/2011.13456
+  2. Cheng Lu†, Yuhao Zhou†, Fan Bao†, Jianfei Chen†, Chongxuan Li‡, Jun Zhu, *DPM-Solver: A Fast ODE Solver for Diffusion Probabilistic Model Sampling in Around 10 Steps*, arXiv:2206.00927v3, 13 Oct 2022.
   1. Yanfang Lui, Minglei Yang, Zezhong Zhang, Feng Bao, Yanzhao Cao, and Guannan Zhang, Diffusion-Model-Assisted Supervised Learning of Generative Models for Density Estimation, arXiv:2310.14458v1, 22 Oct 2023